jakubd/ipinfo/README.md

 It uses the directory `/var/lib/GeoIP` by default because the `geoipupdate` app also uses it.
 You can change it by editing `~/.config/ipinfo/ipinfo.yml`.

+# Supported Platform

+Tested on Linux Debian on both Python 2.7 and 3.7.

 # Usage

 Can pipe input to ipinfo, for quick minimal info.